 Free Online Content

-- 500 Years Later: Doors and Disputations Posted in: Entries, Human Impacts, Last Word, Magazine Articles, Societal Impact - Our authors nail rich scholarship to our portal, thus inviting healthy disputation.
+- 500 Years Later: Doors and Disputations Posted in: Human Impacts, Last Word, Magazine Articles, Social Implications of Technology, Societal Impact - Our authors nail rich scholarship to our portal, thus inviting healthy disputation.
 In this issue, we considered the value of… ...
 Read More

 - BOOK REVIEW: Drone Warfare Posted in: Book Reviews, Magazine Articles, Robotics, Societal Impact - When thanks to drone use soldiers rarely come home in body bags, members of the public are not often prompted… ...
 Read More

-- BOOK REVIEW: Drowning in Information, Starving for Knowledge Posted in: Book Reviews, Communication Technology, Entries, Human Impacts, Magazine Articles, Societal Impact - Orman poses “information overload” as a paradox and gives us three mechanisms through which such paradox arises.
+- BOOK REVIEW: Drowning in Information, Starving for Knowledge Posted in: Book Reviews, Communication Technology, Human Impacts, Magazine Articles, Social Implications of Technology, Societal Impact - Orman poses “information overload” as a paradox and gives us three mechanisms through which such paradox arises.
 The paradox is that technologies… ...
 Read More

 - The Internet of Moving Things Posted in: Human Impacts, Industry View, Magazine Articles, Robotics, Societal Impact - Mobile technology isn’t just in your pocket 24/7.
 It’s everywhere around us today, with its continual byproduct — data —… ...
 Read More

 - One at a Time, and All at Once Posted in: Editorial & Opinion, Human Impacts, Magazine Articles, Societal Impact - It is necessary to start somehow, even if you’ve got no map, no knowledge of the destination, and no milometer… ...
 Read More